aditraj386-byte/delta/README.md

 # delta
-this is the demo for demo class
+this is the demo for demo class.